-4.1 Evidence for Spillovers
+4.1 Spillovers

-Beyond the main effects shown above in Table 1, it is of interest to consider whether we observe evidence of spillovers within neighborhoods.
+Beyond the main effects shown above in Table A.1, it is of interest to consider whether we observe evidence of spillovers within neighborhoods.
 To explore this, I first consider separately the behavior of first time platform users and repeat callers.
 If the effects above are driven largely by repeat customers, this may suggest the subsidies were primarily effective at shifting longer-run behavior among subsidy recipients.
 If, instead, results are driven at least partially by persistent "new" interest in neighborhoods, this would be consistent with households learning from others in their neighborhood about using the platform to access a mechanized desludging.

-To test this, I present results in Table 2 and Figure 4 where each client call is classified as a first time or repeat request.
+To test this, I present results in Table A.2 and Figure 4 where each client call is classified as a first time or repeat request.
 The first time a household appears in the administrative data, I consider this a new request.
 Any subsequent requests from that household are flagged as repeat requests.

 In the six months after the experimental subsidies, roughly half of the increase in client requests in treated neighborhoods is driven by first-time users of the platform.
 Over the subsequent eighteen months, the proportion of demand driven by repeat users increases.
-However, when the city-wide subsidy campaign begins, we again see that about half of the increased demand in previously-treated areas is driven by entirely new users of the platform.
+However, when the city-wide subsidy campaign begins, one can again see that about half of the increased demand in previously-treated areas is driven by entirely new users of the platform.
 These results suggest that a sizable fraction of the persistent increase in platform adoption in previously-treated neighborhood may be driven by spillovers to neighbors of past users.
-Short-run subsidies appear to shift adoption at the community level, not just among direct recipients.
+Short-run subsidies appear to shift adoption at the community level, not just among direct recipients.18

-Next, I present results on spatial heterogeneity within grid point neighborhoods.
-The median distance from households in the experiment of Lipscomb and Schechter (2018) to the nearest grid point is 50 meters, and the area defined by a 50m radius around the grid point is 1/3 the size of the area between 50 and 100m from the grid point.
-This suggests
+To further test the role of spillovers in driving platform adoption, I present results on spatial heterogeneity within grid point neighborhoods.
+The median distance from households in the experiment of Lipscomb and Schechter (2018) to the nearest grid point is 50 meters, and the area defined by a 50m radius around the grid point is one-third the size of the area between 50 and 100m from the grid point.
+This suggests that the "core" of the area around the grid point was treated three times as intensively as the area between 50 and 100m of the grid point.
+Thus, households within 50m of treated grid points may have been more intensively exposed to neighbors using the platform, as well as possibly more exposed to mechanized desludgings overall.
+If we observe that platform use is more persistent within this area, this would be further evidence consistent with within-neighborhood spillovers in platform awareness that occur in a relatively concentrated geographic area.